camunda/camunda-docs-manual/content/reference/dmn11/decision-table/rule.md

 ## Empty Output Entry

-If the output entry is empty then the output is ignored and not part of the decision table result.
+If the output entry is empty, then the output is ignored and not part of the decision table result.

 ```xml